How Often Can You Harvest Timber?

 The second means of creating consistent harvests is volume control.
 With this system, a certain amount of volume is removed over a given timescale as is consistent with the forest’s estimated growth rate.
 If a landowner has 1000 acres, for example, and each acre grows .5 cords per acre per year, then the land can support the removal of 500 cords every year.

 The benefit of this system is that it allows for consistent returns because the volume removal remains relatively consistent.
-However, growth rates as well as estimates of the volume removed can be difficult to estimate or model accurately, so it can be prone to over or underestimation and requires more sophisticated tracking mechanisms.
+It’s particularly useful when timber prices fluctuate, as you can adjust the acreage harvested to achieve your target volume based on current stand conditions.
+However, growth rates as well as estimates of the volume removed can be difficult to estimate or model accurately, so it can be prone to over or underestimation and requires more sophisticated tracking mechanisms and periodic forest inventory updates.

 Final Thoughts